 Action Indicator P/S code 2022 Target

-baseline 2023 93 2024 2025 2026 2027
+baseline 2023 2024 2025 2026 2027

 (synergies with IPA grant NSA Monitoring

 and TCT) after IPA cycle

 countries accession"

 A1.7 Combine large To be started at

 scope NSA monitoring the end of the 2 nd

 audits and more targeted NSA monitoring

 audits (e.g. process cycle

 audits)

 A2.
 Ensure A2.1.
 No. of FTEs 000MRA1138 4.01 5 6 8 8 8

 proper allocated (annual values)

 input/output A2.2.
 No. of NoBo audits 8-9 15 15 20 20 20

 for NoBo performed per year (full

 monitoring monitoring cycle in 3

-years = 20 NoBos/year) 98
+years = 20 NoBos/year)

 A2.3.
 Learning from Organised when

 NoBo monitoring/ Forum the 1 st audit cycle

 of best practices is at an advanced

 stage

 A2.4 A new common First concept Final draft agreed

 framework for NoBos, drafted with EC as a basis

 DeBos and AsBo for a future

 assessment and legislative

 monitoring set up by the proposal

 Agency (new legal base

 may be needed)

 A2.5 "Knowledge hub" to To be started at

-promote best practices the end of the 1st
+promote best practices the end of the 1 st

 and train NoBos NoBo audit cycle.

 (widening it to EU

 accession countries)

-98 This indicator measures the speed of progress with organising the NoBo audits; a complementing indicator is included in the SPD to measure the number of reports issued.
+&lt;sup>99 This indicator measures the speed of progress with organising the NoBo audits; a complementing indicator is included in the SPD to measure the number of reports issued.

-Action Indicator P/S code 2022 Target 202293 2024 2025 2026 2027

-baseline 2023 93 2024 2025 2026 2027

-A3.
-Ensure A3.1.
-No. of FTEs ERA1218 10.35 11.22 13 13 13 13

-proper allocated (annual values) ERA-REC-129

-input/output A3.2.
-Expertise provided Provision by 2025

-for the ERTMS to EC in the in TSI if input is

-and radio standardisation work provided via

-communication related to FRMCS, ATO, System Pillar

-evolution innovation (satellite-

-based system for train

-positioning, enhanced

-onboard signaling etc.)-

-integration of

-enhancements in CCS TSI

-A3.3.
-Support for the EU- Requests of Requests of Requests of Requests of Requests of

-wide deployment of CINEA- DG Move CINEA- DG Move CINEA- DG Move CINEA- DG CINEA- DG

-ERTMS, including 100% assessed 100% assessed 100% assessed 100% Move 100% Move

-economic impact analysis assessed assessed

-to inform possible public

-investment prioritisation

-(e.g. by CINEA)

-A3.4 CCS TSI Publication of CCS Update CCS TSI Update CCS TSI

-Maintenance and TSI Application with error with error

-operational activities for guide corrections corrections

-CCS Framework

-A3.5 review of ESC/RSC ESC/RSC roadmap roadmap roadmap roadmap

-and roadmap for proposal implemented as implemented as implemented as

-reduction planned planned planned

-A4.
-Ensure A4.1.
-No. of FTEs ERA.1175 4.5 5.94 7 7 7 7

-proper allocated (annual values) ERA.1177

-input/output ERA.1246

-for the TSIs ERA.1172

-related work A4.2.
-Lessons Learned Harmonised CCM

-implemented in CCM process

-process implemented
+Action Indicator P/S code 2022 Target baseline 2023 2024 2025 2026 2027 A3.
+Ensure proper A3.1.
+No. of FTEs allocated (annual values) ERA1218 ERA-REC-129 10.35 11.22 13 13 13 13 input/output for the ERTMS and radio communication evolution A3.2.
+Expertise provided to EC in the standardisation work related to FRMCS, ATO, innovation (satellite- based system for train positioning, enhanced onboard signaling etc.)- integration of enhancements in CCS TSI Provision by 2025 in TSI if input is provided via System Pillar A3.3.
+Support for the EU- wide deployment of ERTMS, including economic impact analysis to inform possible public investment prioritisation (e.g. by CINEA) Requests of CINEA- DG Move 100% assessed Requests of CINEA- DG Move 100% assessed Requests of CINEA- DG Move 100% assessed Requests of CINEA- DG 100% Move assessed Requests of CINEA- DG 100% Move assessed A3.4 CCS TSI Maintenance and operational activities for CCS Framework Publication of CCS TSI Application guide Update CCS TSI with error corrections Update CCS TSI with error corrections A3.5 review of ESC/RSC and roadmap for reduction ESC/RSC roadmap proposal roadmap implemented as planned roadmap implemented as planned roadmap implemented as planned A4.
+Ensure proper input/output for the TSIs A4.1.
+No. of FTEs allocated (annual values) ERA.1175 ERA.1177 ERA.1246 ERA.1172 4.5 5.94 7 7 7 7 related work A4.2.
+Lessons Learned implemented in CCM process Harmonised CCM process implemented